It might seem like a gargantuan task: teach elementary music with few to no instruments or classroom resources…

 You can do this!

 You can be successful with a minimal, low-budget inventory.
 It's your energy and excitement that the kids will latch onto!
-If you are excited to teach them a cup routine (I use this one every year for The Nutcracker March), they will be too!
-Mundane items transform in you room, and you can create really memorable and meaningful experiences for your students with them.
+If you are excited to teach them a cup routine (here's a free cup routine center to try!), they will be too!
+Mundane items transform in your room, and you can create really memorable and meaningful experiences for your students with them.

 I'm not denying the stress of having limited resources.
 I've been there, and it is very difficult.
 I hope this is a starting point for you.
 Minimal investment for maximum return, so to speak.
 Best wishes for a memorable and meaningful school year!